Taoist Chinese Proverb: The old farmer who lost his horse, bad or good luck?

 - The horse of a Chinese farmer ran away.
 That evening, neighbors came to his house to comfort him. “…How unfortunate,” they said.
 The old man said, “Maybe.”

-- The next day, the farmer’s son road one of the wild horses.
+- The next day, the farmer’s son rode one of the wild horses.
 He was thrown off and broke his leg.
 The neighbors then said, “… Such bad luck.”
 The old man replied, “Maybe.”

 - The next day, the Emperor’s generals went to the village to conscript men for the army.
 His son was rejected because of his broken legs.